 - To auto-populate the form with data from the NID field to minimise required effort from registration staff

 - To create a National ID for a new registration when the event occurs.
-Refer to the MOSIP mediator
+Refer to the MOSIP webhook

 Births and deaths often occur in health facilities and those that occur in the community can be dealt with by health staff at the community level.
 These actors already use digital health systems to conduct their work and much of the data required for birth/death notifications is already gathered.